GU-CLASP/language-and-perception/events/language-and-vision-workshop/language-and-vision-workshop.md

 #### About Sweden

 Note that the use of cash is rare in Sweden.
-Payments by card are preferred and possible everywhere, with cash not even accepted in many stores.  https://sweden.se/life/society/a-cashless-society
+Payments by card are preferred and possible everywhere, with cash not even accepted in many stores.
+[More information is here](https://sweden.se/life/society/a-cashless-society)

 ### Workshop Organisers<a name="workshop_organisers"></a>